pchiorean/Indentz/docs/README.md

 These data files are regular TSVs with several non-standard features:

 - Blank lines are ignored; everything after a `#` is ignored (comments);
-- The fields can be visually aligned with spaces that will be ignored at processing (I use [VS Code](https://code.visualstudio.com) and [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv));
+- The fields can be visually aligned with spaces that will be ignored at processing (I use [VS Code](https://code.visualstudio.com) with [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) when creating/editing TSVs);
 - A very long line can be broken into multiple lines with a backslash (`\`) added at the end of each segment.
 - A line may also be a directive:
   - **`@includepath`** `reference/path/` – sets a reference folder for subsequent relative **`@include`** paths; it may be absolute or relative (if relative, it's always to the data file folder);
   - **`@include`** `path/to/another.tsv` – includes another TSV file at this position; the path may be absolute or relative (if relative and a `reference/path/` was not already defined, it also defaults to the data file folder);
   - **`@defaults`** – includes the global data file.

 **Libs:** Many scripts use dynamically linked functions from **`lib/`**, which means that the folder structure should be preserved after downloading the repository.
-If you download the [latest release](https://github.com/pchiorean/Indentz/releases), which is statically linked[^1], you can use any script stand-alone.
+If you download the [latest release](https://github.com/pchiorean/Indentz/releases), which is statically linked, you can use any script stand-alone[^1].

 ## The scripts